Discretionary Awards: funding outside of Wellcome’s schemes and funding calls

 - are usually for a person at a more junior level than the postholder

-- can be spread across the full period of the grant.
+- can be spread across the full period of the grant

 PhD/Research Masters fees

 We do not provide studentships on this award.
-But if applicants employ a research assistant or a technician on the grant, they can ask for the costs to cover their PhD/Research Masters fees.
-Each applicant can ask for fees for up to two research assistants or technicians in total on the grant, to a maximum of eight per team (only relevant if there are coapplicants).
-Early-career applicants (up to and including holders of early-career fellowships) may not supervise a PhD student alone but can be a co-supervisor with a mid-career or established colleague.
+But if applicants employ research staff, including technicians, on the grant they can ask for the costs to cover their PhD/Research Masters fees.
+Each applicant can ask for fees for up to two research staff in total on the grant, to a maximum of eight per team.
+Research staff should be hired to undertake specific research activities on the grant and we will cover the fees for their PhD/Research Masters studies.

-Research assistants/technicians should be defined as staff members and incur a lower fee than the student rate.
+Research staff should be defined as staff members and incur a lower fee than the student rate.
 Where organisations do not have a staff rate, they may request fees at the home student rate.
 If no other rate is available, they may request the international student rate.

 Staff salaries should be appropriate to skills, responsibilities and expertise.
-You should ask your host organisation to use their salary scales to calculate these costs, which should include:
+Organisations should use their salary scales to calculate these costs, which should include:

 - basic salary